 A few hundred recipes in, and I’ve finally made a proper protein cookie.
-I say proper because my double chocolate protein cookies are delicious but kinda weak as a true cookie.
 These chocolate chip cheesecake cookies, on the other hand, are bonafide cookies.
 They’re soft without being too chewy and perfectly crumbly without falling apart.
 I can’t stress their level of deliciousness enough.

 As far as protein cookie macros go, I’m rather pleased with how these turned out.
 As I was adding things like coconut oil and higher calorie ingredients, I worried they might turn out a little too high calorie.
 Each cookie ended up with 73 calories, 5.3 grams of protein, 7.3 grams of carbs, and 3.5 grams of fat.